dcantill/SIEM---Honeypot/README.md

 <h1>SIEM - Honeypot</h1>

 <h2>Description</h2>
-The project consists of configuring a virtual machine within Microsoft Azure to act as a honeypot to observe live RDP brute-force attacks from around the world.
-A custom PowerShell script collects Windows Event Viewer Log data of failed login attempts to the virtual machine from attackers and maps out their geographical data using a third-party API data collection tool.
+The project entails setting up a virtual machine on Microsoft Azure to function as a honeypot, monitoring real-time RDP brute-force attacks globally.
+A tailored PowerShell script is used to gather and sift through Windows Event Viewer logs, identifying failed login attempts to the virtual machine by attackers and then utilizing a third-party API data collection tool to plot their geographic locations.

-a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
-The utility allows you to select the target disk and choose the number of passes that are performed.
-The PowerShell script will configure a diskpart script file based on the user's selections and then launch Diskpart to perform the disk sanitization.
 <br />

 <h2>Languages and Utilities Used</h2>

++ <b>Microsoft Sentinel:</b> to create the honeypot</b>
-+ <b>PowerShell ISE:</b> to </b>
++ <b>PowerShell ISE:</b> to filter out failed RDP events from Windows Event Viewer
 + <b>Remote Desktop Connection:</b> to establish a connection to the virtual machine</b>
-+ <b>Microsoft Sentinel:</b> to create honeypot</b>
-+ <b>IP Geolocation API:</b> to track API geo data</b>
++ <b>IP Geolocation API Key:</b> to track API geographical data
-+ <b>Event Viewer</b>
++ <b>Event Viewer:</b> to collect all system events on virtual machine
-+ <b>Windows Defender Firewall: to open up the virtual machine to brute force attacks</b>
++ <b>Windows Defender Firewall:</b>  to expose the virtual machine to brute force attacks</b>

 <h2>Environments Used </h2>

 - <b>(RDP) Windows 10 Pro</b> (22H2)
-- <b>Windows 11 Pro</b> (23H2)
+- <b>(Host) Windows 11 Pro</b> (23H2)

 <h2>Project Walk-Through:</h2>